2factorauth/twofactorauth/CONTRIBUTING.md

 ### Adding a site that is only available or is prevalent in specific regions

-If a site (with or without 2FA) is only available in certain countries or most users are located in certain countries - for example a government site - you can note this with the `regions` field.
+If a site (with or without 2FA) is only available in certain countries or most users are located in certain countries - for example a government site or a local retailer - you can note this with the `regions` field.

 ```JSON
 {